-- No new "Contact" films the (4) release in 1997 of the Warner Brothers film "Contact," based upon the science fiction novel by Carl Sagan, did much publicize SETI, and resulted in explosive growth in support and participation.
-In the months following the release of the film, SETI League membership and Project Argus participation both doubled.
-Unfortunately, within a year this public interest began to wane, and most of the new members acquired post-"Contact" failed to memberships. renew their blockbuster movie Another depicting SETI science in a positive light would have been beneficial. but was not forthcoming. - (5) Computers are easier - shortly after the launch of Project Argus, Prof. Woody Sullivan of the Washington University of presented at a Bioastronomy conference in Italy a concept for distributed processing of signals being gathered by the UC Berkeley SERENDIP project long ongoing at the Arecibo

-Observatory. proposal His quickly grew into the well-SETI@home known project, which has attracted some six million participants worldwide.
-This experiment has proved a double-edged sword observational SETI.
+- (4) No new "Contact" films - the release in 1997 of the Warner Brothers film "Contact," based upon the science fiction novel by Carl Sagan, did much to publicize SETI, and resulted in explosive growth in public support and participation.
+In the months following the release of film.
+SETI the League membership and Project Argus participation both doubled.
+Unfortunately, within a year this public interest began to wane, and most of the new members acquired post-"Contact" failed to renew their memberships. blockbuster Another movie depicting SETI science in a positive light would have been beneficial. but was not forthcoming. - (5) Computers are easier shortly after the launch of Project Argus, Prof. Woody Sullivan of the University of Washington presented at a Bioastronomy conference in Italy a concept for distributed processing of signals being gathered by the UC Berkeley SERENDIP project long ongoing at the Arecibo Observatory.
+His proposal quickly grew into the wellknown SETI@home project, which has attracted some six million participants worldwide.
+This experiment has proved a double-edged sword for observational SETI.
 On the one hand, it has raised public interest and awareness to unprecedented levels.
 On the other hand, it is far cheaper and easier to allow an idle home computer to crunch data than it is to build and operate an actual radio telescope.
-As consequence, many potential Project Argus participants opted out, deciding SETI@home instead that participation was an acceptable contribution to SETI science.
-While we are delighted at the success of this UC Berkeley initiative, it is an unfortunate reality that six million participants are now analyzing single radio from a telescope, operating in a single frequency band, which, though highly sensitive, can see only a minute fraction of the sky.
+As а consequence, many potential Project Argus participants opted out, deciding that SETI@home instead participation was an acceptable contribution to SETI science.
+While we are delighted at the success of this UC Berkeley initiative, it is an unfortunate reality that six million participants are now analyzing data from а single radio telescope, operating in a single frequency band, which, though highly sensitive, can see only a minute fraction of the sky.